storageos/charts/stable/storageos-operator/README.md

 # StorageOS Operator Helm Chart

-> **Note**: This chart defaults to StorageOS v2.
-To upgrade from a previous
+> **Note**: This chart requires Helm 3 and defaults to StorageOS v2.
+To upgrade
-> chart or from StorageOS version 1.x to 2.x, please contact support for
+> from a previous chart or from StorageOS version 1.x to 2.x, please contact
-> assistance.
+> support for assistance.

 [StorageOS](https://storageos.com) is a software-based storage platform designed for cloud-native applications.
 By deploying StorageOS on your